vitorgt/FSMSim/README.md

 # Preface

-The project was developed using HTML technologies to structure the page that receives the data from the machine described by the user, CSS to stylize the page that reads the data and JavaScript (along with the jQuery library) to manipulate the data described by the user and generate the state machine and perform click events.
+The project was developed using HTML technologies to structure the page that receives the data from the machine described by the user, CSS to stylize the page that reads the data and JavaScript (along with the jQuery library) to manipulate it, generate the state machine and perform click events.

 To assist the graphical interface,we used canvas that is an element of HTML5 that can be manipulated through JavaScript, in addition, we use a [graphic library](http://phrogz.net/tmp/canvas_shape_edge_arrows.html) that allows the generation of circles from positions (x, y) and also allows the creation of arrows, to represent the transitions.